prashantabellad/k6-api-performance-test/README.md

 # Performance Test using K6

 # Install k6
-For example
+   For example by using Homebrew

-# Using Homebrew
-brew install k6
+   `brew install k6`

 # Test Configuration